rarellanoc/point_dot_lisp/README.md

 # Point dot lisp

 This file should draw a point.
-Then you we add more refering to the autocad documentation.
+Then we add more refering to the autocad documentation.

 Learn more on [youtube.com/](https://www.youtube.com/channel/UCjiKfUMT7m1odCUvFZjKyHg)